kbknapp/cargo-graph/README.md

  1. Ensure you have current version of `cargo` and [Rust](https://www.rust-lang.org) installed
  2. Clone the project `$ git clone https://github.com/kbknapp/cargo-graph && cd cargo-graph`
- 3. Build the project `$ cargo build --release` (**NOTE:** There is a large performance differnce when compiling without optimizations, so I recommend alwasy using `--release` to enable to them)
+ 3. Build the project `$ cargo build --release` (**NOTE:** There is a large performance difference when compiling without optimizations, so I recommend always using `--release` to enable to them)
  4. Once complete, the binary will be located at `target/release/cargo-graph`

 ## Installation and Usage